 Xingxun’s Story — First, do no harm.

-Recently, CMS reviewed the properness of giving Diamox to Dad.
-After reviewing the exact same complaint and the exact same supporting documents that we submitted to our state medical board, CMS determined that the care provided did not meet the professionally recognized standard, which was never recognized by the state medical board.
+CMS recently reviewed the properness of giving Diamox to Dad.
+After reviewing the exact same complaint and the exact same supporting documents that we submitted to our state medical board, CMS determined that the care provided to Dad did not meet the professionally recognized standard, which was never recognized by the state medical board.

 - “Medical records showed that the off-label use of Diamox was not appropriate, given the patient’s COPD and high risk for respiratory depression.
 According to the medical records and any other documentation in the file, the care provided did not meet the professionally recognized standard of care.”